ratt-ru/montblanc/docs/installation.rst

        $ pip install -e .

 -  `python-casacore`_ is
    specified as a dependency in setup.py.
+If installation fails here:

+    1. Check that the `python-casacore dependencies <check_dependencies_>`_ are installed.
-If installation fails here, you will need to manually install it and point it at your casacore libraries.
+    2. You will need to manually install it and point it at your casacore libraries.

 .. _cuda: https://developer.nvidia.com/cuda-downloads
 .. _cudnn: https://developer.nvidia.com/cudnn